planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Traveling between areas often just serves as the narrative opening of a new scene.
 This is perfectly fine.
 For example, "*After a bit of the usual traffic on I-95, you find yourselves eating crabs at the Bulging Bushel*."
 If the journey is as important as the destination, use this Action to give it more weight.
 The players get to make decisions and the Guide gets to add drama with encounters!

-The lead traveler Checks their best navigation or area knowledge Concept, with the Difficulty being how troublesome the area between is.
+The lead traveler Checks their best navigation or area knowledge CONCEPT, with the Difficulty being how troublesome the area between is.
 Success means the group arrived safely, and failure is an encounter along the way.
 You can also "zoom in," requiring individual Travel Checks to get to places *between* the start and goal.
 In any case, this is meant to enhance not restrict.
 Parties who want to go somewhere else should be able to "drop a pin" and set an unplanned destination.

 A single Travel Check can stand for hours, days, or weeks depending on the distance and vehicles.
 Adventurers "travel on their stomachs."
 Lacking rations inflicts a +1 Difficulty per day without as they bicker and scrounge for supplies.
 It is important to prepare well.

-**Check:** Concept vs. Difficulty
+**Check:** CONCEPT vs. Difficulty

 {: .outcomes }